James Braid is one of the most prolific golf course architects in history. His legacy is unparalleled in the UK.

 A Closer Look

-We wish to thank friend of Evalu18 and collaborator, Keith Cutten, for the material for this short biography.
+We wish to thank a friend of Evalu18 and collaborator, Keith Cutten, for the material for this short biography.
 For a more detailed account, you can find his book by clicking here.
 Also, the book, James Braid and his Four Hundred Golf Courses, provides an excellent overview of his prolific work.

 Very little earth was moved in James Braid 's designs due to technological constraints.